 Valérie Moatti is an Associate Professor in the Information and Operations Management departement at ESCP Europe Paris Campus.

-Celine Abecassis-Moedas is Associate Professor at CATÓLICA-LISBON and visiting Professor at ESCP Europe.
+Celine Abecassis-Moedas is Associate Professor at CATÓLICA-LISBON and Affiliate Professor at ESCP Europe.

 The Chair was launched on the 6th February 2014 with a round table discussion on "Fashion and Technology: a paradoxical driver of innovation?"organised by Lectra and ESCP Europe in Paris, bringing together several fashion industry leaders and well-known personalities.

 With John Palacin, advisor of the Minister of Industrial Renewal, Didier Grumbach, chairman of the Fédération Française de la Couture, du Prêt-à-Porter des Couturiers et des Créateurs de mode, Christian Blanckaert, chairman of Petit Bateau, Jacques Bungert, chairman of Courrèges, Daniel Harari, CEO of Lectra, Valérie Moatti, teacher at ESCP Europe, Céline Abecassis-Moedas, Teacher at the Universidade Católica Portuguesa.